This post may contain affiliate links. Please read our disclosure policy.

 Let the soup cool completely before transferring it to freezer-safe containers.
 Soup can be reheated in the microwave or it can be thawed first and then reheated on the stove-top.

-Spicy Five Bean Chili with Steak and Sausage
+Steak Chili with Sausage

 Ingredients